containers/podman/docs/source/markdown/podman.1.md

 Storage root dir in which data, including images, is stored (default: "/var/lib/containers/storage" for UID 0, "$HOME/.local/share/containers/storage" for other users).
 Default root dir configured in `containers-storage.conf(5)`.

-Overriding this option will cause the *storage-opt* settings in `containers-storage.conf(5)` to be ignored.
+Overriding this option causes the *storage-opt* settings in `containers-storage.conf(5)` to be ignored.
 The user must specify additional options via the `--storage-opt` flag.

 #### **--runroot**=*value*